• Skip to primary navigation

 Perfect ratio for idli dosa batter

-Key to good idli or dosa is its batter.
+The key to good idli or dosa is its batter.
 If the batter is perfect they turn out truly awesome.
-And the key to a good batter is the ratio of dal (lentil) and rice.
-I use sona masoori rice and deskinned urad dal as it works for both idli and dosa.
+And the key to a good batter is the dal (lentil) ratio and rice.
+I used sona masoori rice and deskinned urad dal as it works for both idli and dosa.

 You can also make the batter using idli rice and urad dal.
 The ratio of 1:3 for urad dal and idli rice works fine as well.